Frequently Asked Questions for Licensees

 Q. HOW DO I FIND APPROVED CONTINUING EDUCATION COURSES/PROVIDERS?

-A. Approved courses are posted on the Acupuncture Board website and our updated monthly or you can contact the Board office to request an approved continuing education provider and/or course list.
+A. Approved courses are posted on the Acupuncture Board website and are updated monthly or you can contact the Board office to request an approved continuing education provider and/or course list.

 Q. WHAT IF I HAVE AN ADDRESS CHANGE?